 By Claire Mcgowan

-THE FALL is a gripping psychological crime novel by an exciting new author, but with the potential to appeal to an audience beyond the world of crime
+The start of an exciting new series featuring forensic psychologist Paula Maguire, with the potential to appeal to an audience beyond the world of crime

 - Other details

-Claire McGowan grew up in a small village in Northern Ireland.
-After completing a degree in English and French from Oxford University she moved to London and worked in the charity sector.
-She is currently the Director of the Crime Writer's Association.
-THE FALL is her first novel.
+Claire McGowan was born in 1981 and grew up in a small village in Northern Ireland.
+After completing a degree in English and French at Oxford University she moved to London and worked in the charity sector.
+She now lives in Kent and also teaches creative writing.
+THE LOST is her second novel.